Quantum steering with vector vortex photon states with the detection loophole closed: Introduction

-Optical quantum correlations are essential for quantum information science, with applications ranging from computation to metrology to communication~\cite{rev_flamini18, slussarenko17n, rev_slussarenko19}.
-Quantum nonlocality, tested via e.g.\ violation of a Bell inequality~\cite{hensen15,giustina15,shalm15,bbt18,rauch18} or a quantum steering inequality, enables device-independent-class \blk quantum communication protocols~\cite{acin06,branciard12} and certified randomness generation~\cite{law14,bierhorst18}.
+Optical quantum correlations are essential for quantum information science, with applications ranging from computation to metrology and communication~\cite{rev_flamini18, slussarenko17n, rev_slussarenko19}.
+Quantum nonlocality, tested via e.g.\ violation of a Bell inequality~\cite{hensen15,giustina15,shalm15,bbt18,rauch18} or a quantum steering inequality~\cite{wittmann12}, enables device-independent-class quantum communication protocols~\cite{acin06,branciard12} and certified randomness generation~\cite{law14,bierhorst18}.
 Such a rigorous verification requires the closure of various loopholes~\cite{larsson14} that appear when there are assumptions that may not hold and that allow classical physics or an eavesdropper to simulate nonlocality when there is none.
 Experimentally, the most challenging loophole to close is the detection loophole, associated with the fair sampling assumption~\cite{bennet12}.
 If photon transmission and detection efficiencies are not high enough, then the statistics of correlations may be spoofed by hiding cheating strategies as apparent loss.

 To date, loophole-free observation of quantum nonlocality with photons has been limited to polarization qubits~\cite{giustina15,shalm15,wittmann12}.
 In particular, the detection loophole has not been closed in experiments encoded in other photon degrees of freedom, which include transverse spatial~\cite{rev_erhard18} (including orbital angular momentum, OAM), temporal~\cite{ansari18} and frequency~\cite{cai17} modes.
-It is important to overcome this limitation because encoding in a different degree of freedom can provide advantages particular to the specific physical encoding---such as improved noise tolerance.
-Furthermore, one can encode two-dimensional qubits or, if advantageous, encode higher-dimensional qudits to improve the information carrying capacity of photons.
+For some photonic quantum information tasks, polarization encoding is known to be non-optimal~\cite{korzh15,ecker19,zhu21}.
+Using a different degree of freedom can provide advantages particular to the specific physical encoding---such as improved noise tolerance.
+One can either encode two-dimensional qubits or, if advantageous, encode higher-dimensional qudits to improve the information carrying capacity of photons.